hashicorp/terraform/website/source/docs/enterprise/artifacts/managing-versions.html.md

 Versions are useful to roll back, audit and deploy images specific versions of images to certain environments in a targeted way.

-This assumes you are familiar with the [Atlas artifact provider](https://terraform.io/docs/providers/atlas/index.html) in Terraform.
+This assumes you are familiar with the [artifact provider](https://terraform.io/docs/providers/atlas/index.html) in Terraform.

 ### Finding the Version of an Artifact